lefuturiste-fr/mail/README.md

 # mail

-Send a email with this class
+Send a email with this class.